-Contact will be maintained between DMH through the State Mental Health Disaster Coordinator(s) and the director of the facility experiencing the emergency or disaster.
-Coordination of additional supplies, staffing or information will be handled through the State Mental Health Disaster Coordinator(s) in Central Office and the Facility Director.
+Contact will be maintained between DMH through the State Mental Health Disaster Coordinator(s) and the director of the program experiencing the emergency or disaster.
+Coordination of additional supplies, staffing or information will be handled through the State Mental Health Disaster Coordinator(s) in Central Office and the Program Director.
 The primary communication system will be land line telephones, and the second mode of communication is cellular phones.
-These numbers are provided to Facility Directors and updated as needed by Central Office Staff.
+These numbers are provided to Program Directors and updated as needed by Central Office Staff.
 If both of those systems fail, satellite phones or other approved methods will be activated.
-It is important to remember that if cellular phones fail, you can not call a cellular phone from a satellite phone.
+It is important to remember that if cellular phones fail, you cann ot call a cellular phone from a satellite phone.

-Satellite phones or other approved means of communication will be acquired by each facility.
-State Mental Health Disaster Coordinator(s) will have a satellite phone available for emergency use.
+Satellite phones or other approved means of communication will be acquired by each program.

-Each Facility is required to test their satellite phones or other approved method of communication monthly.
+Each Program is required to test its satellite phones or other approved method of communication quarterly.
 The testing procedure should be included in the Local Disaster Plan.
 This may be done independently or in conjunction with a request from the State Mental Health Disaster Coordinator(s).

 Fixed Access units are phones that can be utilized in a building.
-These phones will be implemented as soon after a storm as possible.
+These phones will be implemented as soon after a storm as possible if needed.
 An antenna will be installed on the building and the phone will then be monitored and utilized until phone service is restored.

-Satellite Phone Numbers:
+Phone Numbers: